 The TraPac Terminal is a container terminal at the north end of the Outer Harbor, adjacent to the Outer Harbor Turning Basin, and is operated by TraPac.
 The terminal size is 123 acres (50 hectares).
 This terminal includes four container berths with an overall length of 4,263 feet, and all berths have maintained a depth of -50 feet MLLW.
 This terminal contains seven Post-Panamax cranes and can accommodate large containerships with an outreach of 13 to 18 boxes wide (144 feet).
-There are typically six container vessel calls to this terminal per week, which keeps the terminal at or near its throughput capacity.
+There are typically six container vessel calls to this terminal per week.
 Refer to Section 2.2.1 Port Operations on future improvements to TraPac to accommodate ultra-large containerships.
 Additionally, this terminal has a refrigerated container capacity with 860 electric plug connections.